Verizon Wireless vs. AT&T Wireless Review 2020

 AT&T offers cheaper plans, but Verizon wins best coverage, reliability, and speeds, so if you want the best out there, you’ll pay a bit more for Verizon.
 And don’t forget to factor in activation fees.

-Verizon’s Above Unlimited lives up to its name
+Verizon’s Get More Unlimited lives up to its name

 It’s not all about price.
-If you’re a YouTube junkie, then Verizon’s newest Above Unlimited plan is where it’s at.
+If you’re a YouTube junkie, then Verizon’s Get More Unlimited plan is where it’s at.
 The Above Unlimited plan has more benefits than either of AT&T Unlimited plans, and, for that reason, you’ll be paying a premium rate.

 Verizon Wireless Above Unlimited plan

-Verizon’s Above Unlimited plan comes with 75 GB of unthrottled data, which is three times as much as the next tiered plan from both Verizon and AT&T. You’ll also get 20 GB for hotspot access, which will save you when you don’t want to pay your hotel’s stupid Wi-Fi fee.
+Verizon’s Get More Unlimited plan comes with 75 GB of unthrottled data, which is much more than you’ll get with AT&T’s highest tier plan.
+You’ll also get 20 GB for hotspot access, which will save you when you don’t want to pay your hotel’s stupid Wi-Fi fee.

 And then if you’re posting a billion selfies and sunsets to Instagram, you can store them with your 500 GB of Verizon Cloud storage.

-As of right now AT&T can’t compete with Verizon Above Unlimited, but we’ll keep our ears to the ground for when they have an answer.
+As of right now AT&T can’t compete with Verizon’s Get More Unlimited, but we’ll keep our ears to the ground for when they have an answer.

 Family plans: Isn’t it about . . . data?